Effective algebraic integration in bounded genus: Foliations with rational first integrals

 \begin{prop} Let $g\ge 1$ be a natural number and let $(\pi: \XX \to T, \FF)$ be an algebraic family of foliations.
 The Zariski closure in $T$ of the set of parameters corresponding to foliations birationally equivalent to non-isotrivial fibrations of genus at most $g$ consists of foliations admitting rational first integrals. \end{prop}

 \begin{proof} According to \cite[Proposition 2.1]{MR2248154} it suffices to prove that the fibers of the non-isotrivial fibrations in the family belong to a bounded family of curves.

-For $g=1$ the boundness is clear since the fibers of non-isotrivial elliptic fibration $\FF_t$ are contained in zero sets of sections of ${K_{\FF}}_t^{\otimes 12}$, see for instance \cite[Proposition 4.2]{2016arXiv160405276C}.
-The boundness of fibers of non-isotrivial fibrations of genus $g\ge 2$ is guaranteed by Theorem \ref{THM:A}. \end{proof}
+For $g=1$ the boundedness is clear since the fibers of non-isotrivial elliptic fibration $\FF_t$ are contained in zero sets of sections of ${K_{\FF}}_t^{\otimes 12}$, see for instance \cite[Proposition 4.2]{2016arXiv160405276C}.
+The boundedness of fibers of non-isotrivial fibrations of genus $g\ge 2$ is guaranteed by Theorem \ref{THM:A}. \end{proof}